-Though the plotting is not ideal (in actual case, the current is predicted based on different combinations of all sensor values), it gives us some interesting insight.
-As an example, after some certain field value, the predicted current values are going down for all the sensors except S1.
-This phenomenon is occurring because of the presence of multiple magnetic waves inside the panel.
-As the phases of these waves are different and they are always changing based on load condition, there are constructive and destructive interferences in different locations inside the panel.
-Hence depending on the location of the sensor placement on the breaker panel, some sensor senses destructive interferences when there is a positive change in the current wave and exhibits an inverse relationship between current and magnetic field.
+Though the plotting is not ideal (in actual case, the current is predicted based on different combinations of all sensor values), it gives us certain interesting insight.
+As an example, after a certain field value, the predicted current values go down for all the sensors except S1.
+This phenomenon is observed because of the presence of multiple magnetic waveforms inside the panel.
+As the phases of these waveforms are different and they are always changing based on load condition, there are constructive and destructive interferences in different locations inside the panel.
+Hence depending on the location of the sensor placement on the breaker panel, some sensor senses destructive interferences when there is a positive change in the current waveform and exhibits an inverse relationship between current and magnetic field.

-If we inspect the bottommost plot where all the sensor values are increasing, we find an interesting similarity between this plot and the topmost plot where only S1 is increasing.
+If we inspect the bottom plot where all the sensor values are increasing, we find an interesting similarity between this plot and the topmost plot where only S1 is increasing.
 Although for all the other three sensors, the current (I) is decreasing after a while; it is always increasing in case of the bottommost graph.
 Essentially, this behavior means that the transfer function is mostly influenced by S1.
-In other words, the predicted current is influenced mostly by S1; the amplitude and phase of it will be mostly determined by S1.
+In other words, this sensor reflects the current waveform more precisely than other sensors.
+The neural network learns that and increases the coefficient of this sensor more than other sensors.
+Therefore the amplitude and phase of the predicted current is mostly determined by S1.
+This is one reason why a machine learning based approach is more appropriate for this kind of problem, since it would be nearly impossible to fit a single polynomial for these observations.

-In home deployment and evaluation
+In-home deployment and evaluation

-To validate our technique, we conducted experiments in seven different homes and one industrial building.
+To validate our technique, we conducted experiments in six different homes and one industrial building.
 Homes had two-phase wiring system and industrial building had three-phase system.
 We collected data from one house for a longer period, spanning seven days and from other places for a shorter period (spanning two days).
-This allowed us to show the general applicability of our system to a diverse set of breaker panels as well as the long-term temporal stability of our solution.
+This allowed us to show the general applicability of our system to a diverse set of breaker panels as well as the longer-term temporal stability of our solution.
 Table 1 shows the summary of the homes used in our evaluation.